Why Emmanuel Lubezki ASC is One of the Best Cinematographers of All Time

 A closer look at Emmanuel Lubezki’s camera work in Alfonso Cuaron’s film Children of Men.
 Excellent flick.

 Birdman Interview – Alejandro G. Iñárritu & Emmanuel “Chivo” Lubezki

 Director Alejandro and cinematographer Chivo discuss “Birdman,” the motivation behind the film, and their past projects.
 Interview conducted by Elvis Mitchell from KCRW at Landmark Theaters in Los Angeles.

 If you liked Emmanuel Lubezki: Why He’s One of the Best Cinematographers of All Time take a listen to:

 Alejandro Inarritu: From Indie Filmmaker to Oscar Winner

 Enjoyed Emmanuel Lubezki: Why He’s One of the Best Cinematographers of All Time?
 Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…

-Title: The ‘Revenant’ cinematographer Emmanuel Lubezki talks finding the natural light.
+Transcription of: The ‘Revenant’ cinematographer Emmanuel Lubezki talks finding the natural light.

 Speaker #1: Emmanuel Lubezki or Chivo as you know, it amazes me to think that you and Inarritu went from shooting Birdman to shooting the Revenant.
 He was shooting while you’re winning Oscars for Birdman, keep trying or jumping one to the next.